 Part A — Take the students to a place where there is plenty of room to run.
 If it is a nice day, the activity can be done outside on a playground or in a field.
 If not, use a gymnasium.
 At the activity area, pick a few volunteer students.
 Hand each a piece of 8.5" x 11" paper.

-Ask the rest of the class what they think will happen to a piece of paper if the volunteer puts it against his/her stomach while walking forward without holding the paper in place.
+Ask the rest of the class what they think will happen to a piece of paper if the volunteer puts it against their stomach while walking forward without holding the paper in place.

-Instruct one of the volunteer students to hold a piece of paper against his/her stomach.
-Have the student let go of the paper when he/she begins to walk forward (see Figure 5).
+Instruct one of the volunteer students to hold a piece of paper against their stomach.
+Have the student let go of the paper when they begin to walk forward (see Figure 5).
 (The paper should fall to the ground.)